-All degree-seeking undergraduate students must meet with an academic advisor prior to registration for classes until degree completion.
+At WKU academic advising is required for all associate and baccalaureate degree-seeking students until graduation.
 After a student declares a major program of study, an advisor from that program will be assigned as their advisor.

 Academic Transitions Program (ATP) is presented by the Admissions Office to help orient students to the university and give them an oppprotunity to learn more about WKU during their visit to campus.
 For transfer students above 24 hours, there is an online ATP to participate in.
 The ATP process will give students an opportunity to meet with an advisor and register for classes for the upcoming semester.
 For more questions regarding ATP, please contact them at (270) 745-4242.

 The Best Expectation Programs (BEP) teach students the importance of positive study habits, time management, and provides academic support to help students be independent and successful learners.
 These academic services offer participating students the opportunity to better prepare and adapt to college life and to improve their academic skills and performance in college courses.
 For more questions regarding BEP, please contact the Retention Coordinator at (270) 745-5065.

 WKU's Mascot was born in the fall of 1979.
 It is a huge, furry, lovable creature that has become a huge hit with fans of all ages!
 Big Red was the first ever Capital One Mascot Hall of Fame Inductee in 2012.